-Bartlett and Ghoshal (1991) argued that the main issue for multinational companies is the need to manage the challenges of global efficiency and multinational flexibility - 'the ability of an organization to manage the risks and exploit the opportunities that arise from the diversity and volatility of the global environment'.
+Bartlett and Ghoshal (1991) argue that the main issue for multinational companies is the need to manage the challenges of global efficiency and multinational flexibility - 'the ability of an organization to manage the risks and exploit the opportunities that arise from the diversity and volatility of the global environment'.

-Research conducted over a number of years by Brewster and Sparrow (2007) has shown that the nature of international HRM is changing fast.
-Among some of the larger international organizations, these changes have created a completely different approach to international HRM, one they dubbed 'globalized HRM'.
-Whereas international HRM has tended to operate in the same way as local HRM but on a wider scale, globalized HRM exploits the new technologies available in order to manage all the company's staff around the world in the same way that it has traditionally managed staff in the home country.
+Research conducted over a number of years by Brewster and Sparrow (2007) has shown that the nature of international human resource management is changing fast.
+Among some of the larger international organizations, these changes have created a completely different approach to international human resource management, one we have dubbed 'globalized HRM'.
+Whereas international human resource management has tended to operate in the same way as local HRM but on a wider scale, globalized HRM exploits the new technologies available to manage all the company's staff around the world in the same way that it has traditionally managed staff in the home country.